emilyriederer/website/content/post/team-of-packages/index.md

 In summary, we all know the the joy of working with a great team, and, if you've made it this far, I suspect you know the pleasure of cracking open a new R package.
 By taking advantage of unique opportunities when designing internal packages, we can truly achieve the best of both worlds.
 We can share the fun of working with good tools with the teammates we care about, and elevate those same tools to full-fledged teammates by giving them the skills to succeed.

 ![](all-the-jobs.PNG)

+Ready to get started?
+Check out my posts on [R Markdown Driven Development](rmarkdown-driven-development) to learn the *technical* side of converting existing analysis scripts into reusable tools and packages, or see my [Rtistic project](../project/rtistic) for a template to make your organization's first package (for themes and color palettes).

 *(One anti-climactic sidenote: not every organizational problem lends itself to an R package!
 In [this post](https://emilyriederer.netlify.app/post/resource-roundup-r-industry/), I review some great case studies of the use of R in industry including some great examples of when the jobs-to-be-done are best met by a different end-product like a GitHub repo, bookdown cookbook, etc.)*